joshcai/leetcode-sync/README.md

     - Look for a network request to https://leetcode.com.
     - Look under `Request Headers` for the `cookie:` attribute to find the values.

+2. Create a new GitHub repository to host the LeetCode submissions.

+    - Make sure to have at least one commit, e.g. you can initialize the repository with a README.
+    - It can be either private or public.

-2. Add the values as [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository), e.g. `LEETCODE_CSRF_TOKEN` and `LEETCODE_SESSION`.
+3. Add the values from step 1 as [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository), e.g. `LEETCODE_CSRF_TOKEN` and `LEETCODE_SESSION`.

-3. Add a workflow file with this action under the `.github/workflows` directory, e.g. `sync_leetcode.yml`:
+4. Add a workflow file with this action under the `.github/workflows` directory, e.g. `sync_leetcode.yml`.

     Example workflow file: